LeeMorinUCF/Hidden_Comp_Risks/README.md

 ### Standard Logistic Regression Results

-The following are logistic regression models estimated from adat aggregated by sex and age groups.
+The following are logistic regression models estimated from data aggregated by sex and age groups.
 The non-events, denominators for the event probabilities, are the total number of licensed drivers in the age and sex categories.

 #### One-point violations (for speeding 11-20 over)